 My first job in NYC post-graduation was at a top-tier hair salon on Fifth Avenue.
 I was interested in hair and makeup, but it wasn’t until afterward that I realized my time there had a huge hand in my love affair with beauty.
-I had the rare chance to watch true artists at work—some whom had been in the industry for over a decade.
+I had the rare chance to watch true artists at work—some of whom had been in the industry for over a decade.
 I picked up countless tips, but there are a few that really stuck with me through the years.
-So naturally I’m sharing them with you!
+So naturally, I’m sharing them with you.

 I intensely damaged my hair at a young age, which made it really hard to grow it out as I got older.
 What never occurred to me, though, was that the products I was using weren’t helping.
 The salon I worked at only sells one brand—Shu Uemura—because the staff really believes in it.
 Once I began cleansing, conditioning, and styling my hair with those products, my hair did a complete 180.
 Check the ingredients and directions on a product before you purchase it to get the full benefit—often it’s worth the investment.

 I certainly wasn’t a believer in this one.
 To me, it made no sense to periodically chop off the inches I had tried so hard to grow.
-But it works!
+But it works.
 If you go too long without a cut, the hairstylist will have to snip off more than you’re ready for when you finally do come in.
-Small trims will help maintain the length of your hair and will allow it to stay healthy as it grows.
+Small dustings will help maintain the length of your hair and will allow it to stay healthy as it grows.

 Oftentimes stylists who color and stylists who cut work in different areas in the salon.
 This is to keep things organized, but also because light is huge factor in the reveal of your hair.
 If your hair color looks different than you expected it to, don’t freak out!
 Head back over to the color department and take a look again.
 The lighting on that side of the salon may be different, and therefore the color that you see in the mirror may vary.